MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 ::: zone pivot="client-operating-system-macos"

 1. **Make files executable**.
 Open the `dev-proxy` installation folder in a terminal.
 Execute `chmod -x devproxy` and then `chmod -x libe_sqlite3.dylib`
 1. **Trust the application**. macOS includes a security technology named [Gatekeeper](https://support.apple.com/en-gb/guide/security/sec5599b66df/web), which is designed to help ensure that only trusted software runs on a user’s Mac.
-As the current release isn't signed by a verified developer, you need to trust it manually.
+The current release isn't signed by a verified developer, so you'll need to trust it manually.
     1. Open the `dev-proxy` installation folder in Finder.
     1. Press <kbd>Ctrl</kbd> and select the `devproxy` executable.
     1. Choose `Open` from the menu, and then select `Open` in the dialog that appears.